-'''

-confd cli -C -u admin
+confd_cli -C -u admin

-'''

-d.
+- d.
+Enter the admin user password when prompted. - e.
 Deactivate the deployment.

-deactivate nsd-id <nsd_name>
+deactivate nsd-id <nsd name>

 4. Check the last transaction log to verify that the deactivation was successful.
 (Transactions are auto-sorted by timestamp, so it should be the last one in the list.)